American Cat Fanciers Association

-The American Cat Fanciers Association (ACFA) is an American non-profit organization formed with the intent of allowing greater flexibility in the development of pedigreed cats.
-The ACFA is a cat registry for purebred, pedigreed cats, experimental breeds of cats, and household pet cats.
+The American Cat Fanciers Association (ACFA) is an American non-profit organization formed with the intent of allowing greater flexibility in the development of pedigreed domestic cats.
+The ACFA allows registration of purebred, pedigreed cats, experimental breeds of cats, and household pet cats.

-ACFA sanctioned cat shows include classes for championship adult cats, championship altered cats, registered kittens from the age of four to eight months, and household pet cats.
+ACFA recognizes 70 breeds for championship competition.
+ACFA sanctioned cat shows include classes for registered kittens ages 4-8 months, for cats from an experimental breed or a new color, championship unaltered adult cats, championship altered cats, and a household pet class for mixed-breed or pedigreed cats who don't meet the breed standard.

+All classes except household pet class are judged based on their adherence to the breed standard, while the household pet class is judged according to the cats' health, personality and cleanliness.
 Wins from licensed shows can be used to claim titles including championships and multiple championships, grand championships and multiple grand championships, and the household pet titles of Royal Household Pet and Supreme Household Pet.

 ACFA is directly affiliated with the Cat Aficionado Association of China, who use the ACFA breed standards.

 History

 ACFA was founded in 1955 in the Dallas and Fort Worth area.
-It was created by a group of cat fanciers desiring to show their cats in a democratic association, that is, one where individual members had voting rights on election of officers, acceptance of new show rules, by-laws and breed standards and acceptance of new breeds of cats.
+It was created by a group of cat fanciers desiring to show their cats in an association where individual members had voting rights on election of officers, acceptance of new show rules, by-laws and breed standards and acceptance of new breeds of cats.
+Over the years, ACFA introduced other innovations, such as a championship class for altered cats, a new judging system utilizing deductive points and regular judging schools for all judges.

-As of 2009, the AFCA officially recognized 68 different cat breeds, together with The International Cat Association.
-By 2018. the AFCA (by itself) recognized 41 distinct pedigree breeds.
+List of ACFA recognized cat breeds

+As of 2025, ACFA has issued standards for these breeds.